 watertight meshing over gaps and cracks existent in the underlying geometry.
 Quilts are meshing regions defined at the CAD level.
 Furthermore, while a model

-is a watertight representation of the geometry, quilts are the regions withing the model that hide unnecessary complex topology in the underlying geometry by
+is a watertight representation of the geometry, quilts are the regions within the model that hide unnecessary complex topology in the underlying geometry by

 defining meshing region boundaries.
 Initially, each CAD surface is associated with a single quilt; as long as the quilts belong to the same model, they can